imazen/Graphics-vNext/README.md

 Ideally?

 * Conditional/platform-architecture-specific references, in projects, .NET assemblies, and in NuGet packages.
 Preferable without hand-editing XML.
 * Conditional nuget references, in particular, are essential.
 Building from source on Windows is a non-starter.
-Fat pacakges (or binaries) are insufficient on their own.
+Fat packages (or binaries) are insufficient on their own.
 Imaging distributing something huge like OpenCV.
 Packaging 3 architectures x 3 platforms x 180MB would make for a 1.6GB nuget package.
 * Architecture-aware assembly loaders.
 Skip assemblies if they're not in the right format; don't fail with BadFormatException.
 We can't prevent all runtime incompatibilities, but 99% are easily solved.
-* First-class native dependencies for managed asssemblies.
+* First-class native dependencies for managed assemblies.
 * A standard bin subfolder convention, respected by Visual Studio, NuGet, the ASP.NET loader, testing tools, and the .NET probe path.
-We should be able to take an immutable directory tree and execute tests under a variety of runtime modes - WoW64, emulation, etc. We should be able to switch between 32 and 64 bit application pools without fear. .NET set the expecation of architecture-agnosticism, and it should be upheld consistently.
+We should be able to take an immutable directory tree and execute tests under a variety of runtime modes - WoW64, emulation, etc. We should be able to switch between 32 and 64 bit application pools without fear. .NET set the expectation of architecture-agnosticism, and it should be upheld consistently.
 * Flexible hooks for overriding search paths for both managed and native DLLs, or injecting runtime binary fetching.
 We could fix most of this ourselves with permissive APIs.